-We have agreed in principle to divest our major operating asset, have adopted a new "fab-light" strategy, and plan to focus on the Optical Interposer as our main business, any or all of which may have a material adverse effect on the results of our operations, financial position and cash flows, and pose further risks to the successful operation of our business over the short and long-term, as well as to the interpretation of our financial results by shareholders and our share price.
+We have divested our major operating asset, have adopted a new "fab-light" strategy, and plan to focus on the Optical Interposer as our main business, any or all of which may have a material adverse effect on the results of our operations, financial position and cash flows, and pose further risks to the successful operation of our business over the short and long-term, as well as to the interpretation of our financial results by shareholders and our share price.

-There are substantial risks associated with our proposed sale of our DenseLight business located in Singapore and adoption of a "fab-light" strategy, including the immediate loss of all or a substantial part of our revenue, the loss of control over an internal development asset, and the loss of key technical knowledge available from personnel who will no longer be employed by the Company, whom we may have to replace.
+There are substantial risks associated with our adoption of a "fab-light" strategy, including the immediate loss of all or a substantial part of our revenue, the loss of control over an internal development asset, and the loss of key technical knowledge available from personnel who will no longer be employed by the Company, whom we may have to replace.